-That’s why it’s so important to ensure that your website is as easy to navigate as possible.
+That’s why a good website is one that’s as easy to navigate as possible.

-Fortunately, if you’re planning to create a site that’s fairly simple – such as a blog, or a “brochureware” site designed to sell product, then ensuring your navigation is easy to use should be pretty simple.
+If have, or you’re planning to create, a site that’s fairly simple – such as a blog, or a “brochure” site designed to sell a single product or service, then ensuring your navigation is easy to use should be pretty simple.

 But if you’re planning a larger ecommerce site, then things start to get a bit more complicated.